Tencent/loli_profiler/README_EN.md

 - Filtering persistent memory allocations
 - Query smaps info to get an memory overview of different so or modules
 - Combine smaps info with memory allocation records to produce memory fragmentation map
+- Transform data to Treemap format for easier analysis
 - Take screen-shot every 5 second
 - Transfer memory related function's call-stack in real-time (by TCP Socket)
 - Network packet is compressed using lz4 to speed-up sending & receiving process